-A case study looking at Activity Matrices and the Adjacent Department Method to reduce costs by analysing facility layout.
+Examine Activity Matrices and the Adjacent Department Method as means of reducing costs by analysing facility layout.

 This case study examines facility layout which concerns both manufacturing and service operations.
 Facility layout decisions consider how work areas and storage areas are arranged to minimise the costs of movement of people, materials, equipment and information between departments.
 There are several approaches to layout problems (activity matrices, string diagrams, flow diagrams, interrelationship diagrams, relationship charts etc.) but all are concerned with how to reduce costs to a minimum.
 There are different types of layout which a factory or service provider can use to produce a product or service and the layout chosen will depend upon the volume produced and the variety of products produced.
 Through worked examples and fully explained solutions, techniques of how to reduce costs by analysing facility layout are demystified.